Toni Johnson Scholars for Racial and Social Justice Program

 Overview: Toni Johnson Scholars for Racial and Social Justice Program

-The Toni Johnson Scholars for Racial and Social Justice Program supports BSW, MSW, and PhD students in the KU School of Social Welfare who are dedicated to transforming lives and social conditions while promoting social, economic and environmental justice.
+The Toni Johnson Scholars for Racial and Social Justice Program supports BSW, MSW, and PhD students in the KU School of Social Welfare who are dedicated to transforming lives and social conditions while promoting racial, social, economic and environmental justice.

 Dr. Toni Johnson was a member of the KU School of Social Welfare faculty from 2005-2016.
 As a practitioner, researcher and professor, Dr. Johnson aimed to be a social change agent, advocating for the inclusion, equity and belonging of all people and championing racial justice.
 Beyond her professional contributions, she was fondly remembered as a community member who brought positive energy and was actively involved in community building.
 Driven by her dedication to supporting students within and outside the classroom, both formally and informally as a mentor, she played a pivotal role in inspiring the Vision, Values and Guiding Principles of the KU School of Social Welfare.